 Chad Daybell is an author of Latter-Day Saints oriented books who was being sought by police for questioning in the disappearance of his new wife’s children.
-Compounding the urgency, authorities are also investigating the death of Daybell’s previous wife, Tammy Daybell, who was a well-liked librarian in Idaho.
+Compounding the urgency, authorities were also investigating the death of Daybell’s previous wife, Tammy Daybell, who was a well-liked librarian in Idaho.

-Vallow is now under arrest by Kaua‘i police:
+Vallow was arrested by Kaua‘i police:

 Kaua‘i police wrote in a news release that Vallow is being held on $5 million bail.
 She was charged with “two felony counts of desertion and nonsupport of dependent children” as well as arrests and seizures – resisting or obstructing officers, criminal solicitation to commit a crime and contempt of court – as well as willful disobedience of court process or order.
 She will be extradited to Idaho, where the children were last seen.
 The Hawaiian police said there are no indication the children were in Hawaii.
-Daybell was not arrested.

 It was announced on January 27, 2020 that Vallow has been located in Hawaii and “ordered to physically produce the children,” NBC News reported.
 She was staying with Daybell.